tmchen44/RoboND-Kinematics-Project/writeup.md

 Page 2
 ![alt text][image3]

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and Inverse Orientation Kinematics; doing so, derive the equations to calculate all individual joint angles.
+#### 3. Decouple the Inverse Kinematics problem into Inverse Position Kinematics and Inverse Orientation Kinematics; doing so, derive the equations to calculate all individual joint angles.

 Please see below for the derivation of equations for each joint angle.
-Page 1 shows the Inverse Position problem, and page 2 shows the Inverse Orientation problem.
+Page 1 shows Inverse Position Kinematics, and page 2 shows Inverse Orientation Kinematics.

 Page 1
 ![alt text][image4]